Leaf shaped black sesame cookies with matcha tea icing

 • 1 large egg

-• A few dashes of almond extract
+• A few drops of pure almond extract

 For the icing: